-- Note that the diameters given are nominal diameters, which are not necessarily the same as actual internal diameters. - d) After each tank has been filled to a sounding of 1.0 meter with tank inlets submerged, the loading rate can be increased to the maximum permitted by the design of the ship and of the shore facilities. - e) Introduction of any dipping, ullaging or sampling equipment into an open tank shall not be permitted until at least 30 minutes after loading to that tank has been stopped.
-(ISGOTT Section 3.2.1 General precautions against electrostatic hazards.)
+- Note that the diameters given are nominal diameters, which are not necessarily the same as actual internal diameters. - d) After each tank has been filled to a sounding of 1.0 meter with tank inlets submerged, the loading rate can be increased to the maximum permitted by the design of the ship and of the shore facilities. - e) As a best practice and general precaution against electrostatic hazards, introduction of any dipping, ullaging or sampling equipment into an open tank shall not be permitted until at least 30 minutes after loading to that tank has stopped.